wolberine/docs/markdown/reference/dash/api.md

 #### Clock.setDate(year, month, day)

 Sets the clock date based on the given year, month, and day parameters.
+This does not change the existing hour, minute and second values.

 **Parameters:**
 * `year` (uint6_t)